georgid/AlignmentEvaluation/README.md

 A tool for computing common alignment metrics of tokens (a token could be at different granularity level: a phoneme, word or phrase - a group of words ).
 Done to evaluate results of a system for lyrics-to-audio alignment on different token levels.
 Three common metrics are implemented:
-1) mean average alignment error
+1) mean average absolute error/deviation
-2) accuracy
+2) percentage of correct segments
-3) accuracy with tolerance
+3) accuracy with tolerance window

 For definition of the metrics see Chapter 2.2.1 from [this thesis](http://compmusic.upf.edu/phd-thesis-georgi)

 The algorithm considers only begin timestamps of each token.
 It is token-identities-agnostic, e.g. it does not try to match token-IDs between detected result and annotation, but proceeds successively one-by-one.